NativeScript/docs-v7/getting-started.md

 ```
 <div class="exercise-end"></div>

-To see how this works in action, run the app, type some text in the email address text field, and tap the sign in button.
+To see how this works in action, run the app, type some text in the email address text field, and tap the “Sign in” button.
 If all went well, you should see the text you typed logged in your terminal.

 ![](img/cli-getting-started/chapter3/terminal-2.png)